Project Overview Squirrel Creek running through Peek’s Park was a prime candidate for restoration. Several of the

 the community of Winslow.
 The WFWR flows into the White River which forms Beaver Lake,

 the primary drinking water source for over 450,000 people in Northwest Arkansas.
 The WFWR

 was one of the largest contributors of sediment and phosphorus loadings to Beaver Lake.
 Extensive

 watershed assessment and planning has been conducted on the WFWR due to its importance as a

 After Project Completion

 The creek runs approximately 260 feet along a portion of Highway 74.
-Most, if not all, of the stream corridor falls within the Arkansas Highway and Transportation Department (AHTD) Rightof-Way for Highway 74.
-AHTD had to be contacted and provide approval before undertaking any action shown in this plan.
+Most, if not all, of the stream corridor falls within the Arkansas Highway and Transportation Department (AHTD) Right of-Way for Highway 74.
+AHTD was contacted and provided approval before undertaking any action shown in this plan.
 The reach runs between a culvert under Peek Ave. (upstream) and out through two culverts under Highway 74 (downstream).
 At the downstream end of the reach, a drainage pipe from the southeast empties into the creek.
 The contributing watershed area to the reach is 0.15 mi2.

 Additional Project Photos